JEvan234/Global-Game-Jam-2026/documentation/main.typ

 As a cost saving measure, we got a large pack of standard push buttons as all inputs for the hardware.

 === 22 Gauge Wire
-We used this wire because it was availiable and thicker than the original gauge wire used by Pico GB, any gauge thicker than 24 will do.
+We used this wire because it was availiable and thicker than the original gauge wire used by Pico GB, any gauge thicker than 24AWG will do.

 === 2.2'' LCD Screen
 While not the original model used by Pico GB, we matched their specs exactly, 2.2inch diagonally with 220p x 176p resolution.
+Any screen with these specs will do.
+It is Important that they have an SD card slot for game reading.

 === Solder Boards
 To save on weight and thickness we used some donated solderboard with a matching connector layout as a breadboard.
 This allowed u to match our prototyping, cut cost, and save time when building the final model.
+Any breadboard, or (preferably) solderboard, will do.

 === Speakers
-We went with an 8ohm resistive speaker for sound
+We went with an 8ohm resistive speaker for sound.
+Any wattage from 1-2 Watts will do.
+It should be noted that higher the wattage the louder the sound.

 === Audio Interface and Amplifier
-We went with a standard I2C sound board for all audio interfacing
+We went with a standard I2C sound board for all audio interfacing.

 === Total Hardware cost
 #figure(